Quick recap of this article

 From 3D assets to game code and UI elements, there are many parts of the game that you can reuse, saving plenty of time and effort.
 The same principle applies to parts bought or downloaded online – using ready code/scripts/assets can really help you speed up development.

-As a studio that has developed hundreds of cross-platform projects over the years, we want to draw your attention to tech stack choices.
+As a cross-platform game development studio that has developed hundreds of such projects over the years, we want to draw your attention to tech stack choices.
 They will have a huge impact on the flow and complexity of your development process.

 For a more detailed look at the options, check out our comparison of top languages for game development.

-We shouldn’t have to tell you this, but game development is expensive.
+We shouldn’t have to tell you this, but cross-platform game development is quite an expensive venture.
 Even the cost of developing a mobile game can reach hundreds of thousands of dollars.
 As for developing for multiple platforms, it does take a little more time and is thus even more costly.

 So, what can you do about cutting costs?

-One of the most effective solutions available nowadays is to find a reliable outsourcing partner that will give you a good rate.
+One of the most effective solutions available nowadays is to find a reliable game development partner that will give you a good rate.
 Most outsourcing companies operate in countries with a low cost of labor, so you often end up paying less than you would for specialists hired locally.

 This is certainly true with Game-Ace.